tent/tent.io/content/_faq.md

 Even more features are coming in the next version of Tent.

-### What's wrong with other social services?
+### What is wrong with other social services?

 Centralized Social Service Providers limit what you can share and who you can share with.
+They only allow users to interact with other users on the same network.
-They only allow Because their products are centralized and maintained by a company, users are left in the cold when the company changes its products or shuts down.
+Because their products are centralized and maintained by a company, users are left in the cold when the company changes its products or shuts down.
 There's nothing wrong with a company offering users social services.
 But users shouldn't be limited by those companies.
 Imagine if you could only email other customers of your Internet Service Provider.
 Unfortunately Centralized Social Service Providers have done just that.
 You can only communicate directly with other users of their closed network.

 If you don't like a bank you can withdraw your money and deposit it somewhere else, including your own home.
 You could even start a new bank where you and your friends felt safe.
 You can still pay your bills and maintain your financial relationships, just tell them about your new account.
 We aren't talking about money.
 Your data is far more valuable-- your family and friends' photos, locations, and private communications.
 You should be able to store them somewhere you trust, move them when you want, control who can and can't see them.

 ### Does Tent have ads?

-Tent is a protocol like email or the World Wide Web.
+Tent is a protocol like E-mail or the World Wide Web.
 Anyone can run their own Tent server (which would be ad-free) or host a Tent server for others.
 Just like email, some providers show ads to make money so they can host your Tent server for free.
 Others charge users directly and don't need ads.
 It's your choice.